-AP U.S. Government and Politics: 1 credit - This course requires students to analyze United States government and explore economic theory and practice.
+AP U.S. Government and Politics: 1 credit - This asynchronous course requires students to independently analyze United States government and explore economic theory and practice.
 After examining the underpinnings of the U.S. Constitution, students will begin to interpret and apply the Constitution to governmental policy.
 Students will develop an understanding of the principles and processes of formal institutions and informal institutions.
 The course will introduce students to the economic perspective, and students will develop an understanding of economic indicators and the role of government in economic decision-making.
 The course will emphasize the importance of civic life and the rights and responsibilities of citizenship.
 Finally, students will examine civil liberties and public policy from both a legal/theoretical and a practical perspective.
+The ultimate goal of the course is to prepare for the College Board AP exam which, with a qualifying score, can earn students college credit at many post-secondary institutions.